Ála flekks saga

-Ála flekks saga (English: The Saga of Blemished Ali) is a medieval Icelandic Romance saga, with influence from theological teachings, especially that of Augustine of Hippo.
+Ála flekks saga (English: The Saga of Blemished Ali) is a medieval Icelandic Romance saga, with influence from theological teachings, especially those of Augustine of Hippo.
 It was the basis for three cycles of rímur.
 It has been seen as an important early witness to the Snow White folktale type (ATU 709).

 Synopsis

 Kalinke and Mitchell summarise the saga thus:

 The saga blends motifs from the riddarasögur, the fornaldarsögur, and folk tales.
 As a baby, Áli flekkr, the son of King Ríkarðr of England, is left exposed in the woods but is rescued by peasants.
 After he marries Þornbjǫrg, a maiden king, a number of misfortunes befall him because he has rejected the love of a female troll.
 He is temporarily turned into a wolf; in a dream he is wounded and can be cured only by the rejected troll's brothers.
 Eventually Áli succeeds his father as king of England.